YuukiPS/yuukips-launcher/.plan/game-list.md

 - icon = image icon
 - description = info about game
 - lastUpdate = last update game
-every game has different engine and versionSupport:PlatformType so basically:
+every game has different engine and versionSupport:PlatformType:channelType so basically:
-`game -> engine -> versionSupport:PlatformType`
+`game -> engine -> versionSupport:PlatformType:channelType`
-So every time you click the `Start Game` button it will display a menu to select the available engine and available version and Only display PlatformType 1 data because this is only for pc
+So every time you click the `Start Game` button it will display a menu to select the available engine,version,channelType and Only display PlatformType 1 data because this is only for pc
-# Proxy Game for private game
-So when we click `Start Game` it will run the proxy, which will direct all the domains in the list to `ps.yuuki.me` private static bool HostPrivate(string hostname)
-{
-    if (
-        hostname.EndsWith(".zenlesszonezero.com") |
-        hostname.EndsWith(".honkaiimpact3.com") |
-        hostname.EndsWith(".bhsr.com") |
-        hostname.EndsWith(".starrails.com") |
-        hostname.EndsWith(".yuanshen.com") |
-        hostname.EndsWith(".hoyoverse.com") |
-        hostname.EndsWith(".mihoyo.com"))
-    {
-        return true;
-    }
-    return false;
-} this example c# code but we need to add this code to our launcher